New Media: the locus of rebirth

 The world as museum for the people, by the people

 Artists are using the regulations of the virtual world to their advantage since '…the museum exists everywhere now as a dimension of life' [Baudrillard].
 Aside from the artists dabbling in new media, or their compatriots in other fields, a large number of user-artists exhibit in the digital cyberspace.
-This phenomenon augurs no worse when considered in light of how museums in the west turned into fossilized institutes that archive art that is already always and by its entry into the museum space becomes a relic of the past, a dead object.
-In Bangladesh the gallery-museum system, which is still in its infancy and is yet to become a modern institution to match the form of society/state, is being preempted or pre-emptied as it encounters an alternative exhibition space.
+We are yet to be certain about how this new phenomenon fares, especially when museums in the west turned into fossilised institutes that archive art that is already, and by its entry into the museum space becomes, a relic of the past, a dead object.
+In Bangladesh the gallery-museum system, which is still in its infancy and yet to become a modern institution to match the evolving forms of society/state, is being pre-empted or pre-emptied as it encounters an alternative exhibition space.

-If colonialism is a corollary to modernity as cultural critic Ziauddin Sardar posits, then, a post-colonial nation-state like Bangladesh is still at the throes of a double-bind in relation to its own body-politic, try as it does on the one hand to be part of the global mainstream while still insisting on unraveling the realities of its own condition through which it emerged and mutated over the last thirty years.
-It remains to be seen how globalised modernity confronts itself, and how the problematics that modernity itself has created respond to the presence of new media within a fissured cultural map that enables new fronts of queries.
+If colonialism is a corollary to modernity as cultural critic Ziauddin Sardar posits, then, a post-colonial nation-state like Bangladesh is still in the throes of a double-bind in relation to its own body-politic, try as it does on the one hand to be part of the global mainstream and on the other keeps insisting on unravelling the realities of its own condition through which it emerged and mutated over the last thirty years.
+It remains to be seen how globalised modernity confronts itself, and how the problematics that modernity itself has created respond to the presence of new media within a fissured cultural map that opens up new fronts of queries.
 We are living in an age of world-wide 'media-morphosis.'
-The new system of globalization with its defining technologies such as computerization, miniaturization, digitization, satellite communication, fibre optics, not to mention the internet, in effect reinforces the perspective of integration.
-Since information highways ideologically have narrowed down the world or paradoxically broadened its scope and scale of cultural production it would be self-defeating to draw any conclusion here as to the present and future state of new media:
+The new system of globalisation with its defining technologies such as computerisation, miniaturisation, digitisation, satellite communication, fibre optics, not to mention the internet, in effect, reinforces the perspective of integration.
+Since information highways ideologically have narrowed down the world or paradoxically broadened its scope and scale of cultural production, it would be self-defeating to draw any conclusion here as to the present and future state of new media:

 ‘For there is one thing which is clear –with everything in such a state of flux, it would be presumptuous even to try to describe media art history from a standpoint of completeness.
 The discourse is open, and this openness should remain its principle.'